 Chiropractors are expertly trained to treat issues of the back and spine, which includes back and neck pain.
 Chiropractic care can also be enormously beneficial to ease pain associated with the shoulders and other parts of the body.
-When it comes to shoulder pain treatment and shoulder pain relief, a Campbell chiropractor can offer you a range of healing options.
+When it comes to shoulder pain treatment and shoulder pain relief, our chiropractors in the Campbell, San Jose and Los Altos area can offer you a range of healing options.

 In addition to being very painful, shoulder pain can be debilitating and disabling.
 Everyday activities like putting on a shirt or brushing your hair can be an ordeal.
 It can also cause sleep disturbance and insomnia.
 Without proper treatment, shoulder pain can persist for years.
 The majority of shoulder pain cases can be connected to an irritation of the nerves in the upper back (thoracic spine) or the lower neck (or both).
 When shoulder pain has its origins in the back and spinal area, chiropractic care can be highly effective for shoulder pain treatment and shoulder pain relief.
 Chiropractors at Smith Family Chiropractic in Campbell know a wide range of techniques that can effectively ease shoulder pain.